 In the care of enthusiastic and passionate wine growers, you will be initiated into the secrets of the Wine of Kings and taste a remarkable vintage.
 Full-bodied or smooth, delicate or complex, you will be ignorant no longer about Champagne and champagne making.

 Situated on the borders of Champagne and Burgundy, Côte des Bar is the main region in Aube that produces the King of Wines.
 With “Côte des Blancs”, “Montagne de Reims” and “Vallée de la Marne”, “Côte des Bar” is one of the large blocks of land that structure the Champagne vineyards.
 Classified with a controlled label of origin since 1927, Aube has more than 7,650 hectares of vineyard.
 (The Champagne label covers 34,000 hectares in all).

-Covering 22% of the Champagne vineyards, the Department of Aube produced almost a quarter of the 321 million bottles sold throughout the world in 2006.
+Covering 25% of the Champagne vineyards, the Department of Aube produced a quarter of the 300 million bottles sold every year throughout the world.